NVIDIA/spark-rapids-ml/notebooks/databricks/README.md

   ```
   databricks fs cp init-pip-cuda-11.8.sh dbfs:${SAVE_DIR}/init-pip-cuda-11.8.sh --profile ${PROFILE}
   ```
-- Create a cluster using **Databricks 10.4 LTS Runtime** using at least two single-gpu workers and add the following configurations to the **Advanced options**.
+- Create a cluster using **Databricks 10.4 LTS ML GPU Runtime** using at least two single-gpu workers and add the following configurations to the **Advanced options**.
   - **Init Scripts**
     - add the DBFS path to the uploaded init script, e.g. `dbfs:/path/to/save/artifacts/init-pip-cuda-11.8.sh`.
   - **Spark**